juhp/pagure-cli/README.md

 If you are using Fedora you can install the package from my [copr repo](https://copr.fedorainfracloud.org/coprs/petersen/pagure-cli/).

-## Other info
+## Contributions

 Pagure rest API can be found on pagure servers: eg <https://pagure.io/api/0>.
-There are still many unsupported commands.
+There are still many unsupported commands and options.
+Please open a ticket or PR to request adding more.

+## Other clients
-Ricky Elrod (relrod) made https://github.com/fedora-infra/pagure-cli in 2015 -
+After writing the initial version I discovered that Ricky Elrod (relrod) had made <https://github.com/fedora-infra/pagure-cli>.
-this code-base is unrelated to it.